 If you have protein-sensitive hair, the key to maintaining silky, healthy strands is to be aware of the products and ingredients you put in your hair.
-Rather than relying on protein-enhanced products for strength, turn to ingredients that are kinder to your fine, sensitive coils.
+Rather than relying on protein-enhanced products for strength, turn to ingredients that are kinder to your fine, sensitive curls.

 Wondering if you have protein-sensitive hair?
 Check out our easy guide to find out how you can more deeply investigate your hair’s possible sensitivities!
 When it comes to caring for especially delicate hair types, knowledge is power.
-The more you know, the better you can take care of your gorgeous coils!
+The more you know, the better you can take care of your gorgeous curls and coils!
 Read on to learn more about how you can help your protein-sensitive hair thrive.

 Step 1: Know Your Proteins

-Proteins can be listed in your products with different names, making it a little hard to decipher what is and isn’t safe for your coils.
+Proteins can be listed in your products with different names, making it a little hard to decipher what is and isn’t safe for your fine curls.
 By ensuring that you know these common protein terms, you are guaranteeing you can spot them under the ingredients list before your next product purchase.

-• Hydrolysis is the process in which proteins are broken down.
+- Hydrolysis is the process in which proteins are broken down.
 Look out for the word hydrolyzed in your product labels, which hints that there may be excess proteins hidden within your haircare products.

-• Amino acids are the building blocks of protein.
+- Amino acids are the building blocks of protein.
 They may be listed as an ingredient on your haircare as silk amino acids, or by names like glutamic acid, cysteine, and arginine.

-• Peptides are short strings of amino acids.
+- Peptides are short strings of amino acids.
 Be wary if you see this or any other related term listed alongside your other natural ingredients!

 Step 2: Look for Natural Products Containing Protein

-For this reason, some protein-sensitive coilies react just fine to whole proteins.
+For this reason, some protein-sensitive curlies react just fine to whole proteins.
 When it comes to finding out whether or not these natural proteins will negatively affect your hair, it may be best to learn through trial and error.

 Natural ingredients that contain protein include:

-• Eggs
+- Eggs

-• Yogurt
+- Yogurt

-• Avocado
+- Avocado

 Typically, if used in small doses, these ingredients should still be fine.
 By understanding the effects that even natural protein can have and proceeding with caution, you should be able to find the information you need while protecting your delicate strands!